austinmroczek/modbus_mapper/README.md

 pip install -r requirements.txt
 ```

+## The hard part - Trial and Error
+Now comes the hard part, using trial and error to figure out what the registers are.

+First use `scan.py` to scan the device and see what registers respond as what type.
+Change the IP address to the address of your device.

+Now you know what registers are responding.
+Assuming they are "holding registers" now use `changes.py` to read in values over time.
+It creates a text file that simply lists each address and what the value is when it's read.
+It uses a format that that Microsoft Excel likes, so it can be easily pasted into a spreadsheet for examination.

+TODO: add a lot more detail on this proces....

 ## Contributing back to the community
 If you get it working, contribute back to the larger community by sharing your parameters file via a Pull Request to the Solarman integration.